Jewels of Diana, Princess of Wales: The Spencer family diamond and pearl drop necklace

 This necklace can be worn in many different ways.
 The diamond drops are removable which allows the owner to wear them as earrings.
-Any number of the pearl drops can be removed as well which can allow the necklace to be worn as a diamond riviere.
-The Princess wore this necklace with a single pearl drop while at the Red Dragon Ball at the Grosvenor House Hotel.
+Any number of the pearl drops can be removed which as well can allow the necklace to be worn as a diamond riviere.
+The princess wore this necklace with a single pearl drop while at the Red Dragon Ball at the Grosvenor House Hotel.
 This necklace is composed of diamonds and pearls from various periods; it was common among aristocratic families to create new jewels with pieces already in their collection.

 The three pearl drop pendants were given as a wedding present from the City of London to Elizabeth Stuart in 1613, which were later inherited by her son, the famous Cavalier Prince Rupert and later sold by his daughter, Ruperta Howe.
 Ruperta sold the royal pearls to the formidable Sarah Churchill, Duchess of Marlborough.
 In 1726, Sarah purchased two diamond pendants from the Duchess of Shrewsbury's collection.
 Together with the Pearls, she merged them with a diamond necklace given to her by Queen Anne.
 After her death in 1744, the necklace was inherited by her grandson, John, 1st Earl Spencer.
 At some point, the Diamond Pendants were converted into earrings and were worn by Diana's stepmother, Raine Spencer along with the original diamond riviere.

 The necklace has been passed down through the Earls Spencer over the centuries and was first photographed on Charlotte, Countess Spencer in the late 1800s.

 It is still very much in use today and the current Countess Spencer, Karen frequently wears several elements from the original necklace.